Le Marais Walking Tour (Self Guided), Paris

 5) Maison de Victor Hugo (Victor Hugo House Museum)

-On the first floor, there is a permanent exhibition of Hugo's drawings plus the iconography of his literary works.
-At times, there are also temporary exhibits presented there, too.
+The museum’s first floor holds a permanent exhibition of Hugo's drawings plus the iconography of his literary works.
+At times, there are also temporary exhibitions and displays a rotating selection of Hugo’s drawings.
+A library with over 11,000 works on Hugo is open to researchers by appointment.

 6) Rue des Francs-Bourgeois (Street of the Bourgeoisie Franks)